reframejs/reframe/docs/usage-manual.template.md

 On the server (to HTML) and in the browser (to the DOM).
 (React components can be rendered to the DOM as well as to HTML.)

-By default, a page is "DOM-dynamic" and "HTML-dynamic".
+A page can be "DOM-dynamic" or "DOM-static" and "HTML-dynamic" or "HTML-static".
-But it can be set to be "DOM-static" and/or "HTML-static":

  - **_HTML-static_**
    <br/>